Rich-King395/LoRaSimPlus/README.md

 **SendInterval**: Average packet send interval of node, ms

 **AllocationType**: "Local" means nodes allocate LoRa parameters each time it generate a packet in the simulation process.
-"Global" means the loRa parameters settings are allocated when a node is set up and each node sends packets with its determined parameters during the whole simulation process.
+"Global" means the loRa parameters settings are allocated when a node is set up and each node sends packets with its determined parameters during the simulation process.

 **SimulationDuration**: Total simulation time, ms